 How Prescription Discount Plans Can Save You Tons of Money

 More than likely your senior healthcare insurance plan has a prescription discount portion.
-However, there are many prescription discount plans that can save you a lot of money in addition to your health insurance.
+However, many prescription discount plans can save you a lot of money in addition to your health insurance.

 Here are some popular prescription discount plans that you should explore just to make sure that you can’t receive more savings on your prescription drugs: